Total Functions in QMA: Problems in TFQMA

 where $\vert \psi_{hj} \rangle$ and $\vert \psi_{hj'} \rangle$ are different basis vectors with the same eigenvalue sequence.
 This state is also accepted by probability 1 by $Q$.

 Hence $\HH^1(x)$ is non empty for all $x$. \end{proof}

-Note that if one or more of the constraints $H_a=I$ is the identity operator, then there is no frustration free state, and the witnesses are necessarily of the form given in the second line of Equation~\eqref{EQ:HH1X}.
+Note that if one or more of the constraints $H_a=I_n$ is the identity operator, then there is no frustration free state, and the witnesses are necessarily of the form given in Equation~\eqref{Eq:37}.

-Note that the existence argument in the proof of Theorem \ref{Thm:QkSAT} is based on the pigeonhole principle, and therefore the problem { \em frustration free or degenerate eigenspace of commuting quantum $k$-SAT with $n$ constraints} has a form very similar to the problems in the Polynomial Pigeonhole Principle (PPP) class introduced in \cite{P94}.
+Note that the existence argument in the proof of Theorem \ref{Thm:QkSAT} is based on the pigeonhole principle, and therefore the problem \emph{frustration free or degenerate eigenspace of commuting quantum $k$-SAT with $n$ constraints} has a form very similar to the problems in the Polynomial Pigeonhole Principle (PPP) class introduced in \cite{P94}.
 It has the following classical analog: given a $k$-SAT formula with $n$ variables and $n$ clauses, either find a satisfying assignment, or find two assignments such that the clauses all have the same value.